Irish political scandals

-Republic of Ireland

-Since the 1990s, many political scandals relating to miscarriage of justice, dereliction of duty and corruption by public officials have resulted in the establishment of extra-judicial Tribunals of Enquiry, which are typically chaired by retired High-Court judges and cannot make judgements against any of the parties.
+Since at least the 1970s, many Irish political scandals relating to miscarriage of justice, dereliction of duty and corruption by public officials have resulted in the establishment of extrajudicial Tribunals of Enquiry, which are typically chaired by retired High-Court judges and cannot make judgements against any of the parties.
 Since 2004 many such scandals have been investigated by the less costly but less transparent Commissions of Investigation.
-Most Irish scandals. however, do not result in trials or public enquiries.
+Many Irish scandals, however, have not resulted in trials or public enquiries.